ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Note that any node matched by more than one selector is kept as many times in the nodelist.

+Where a selector can produce a nodelist in more than one possible order, each occurrence of the selector in the child segment may evaluate to produce a nodelist in a distinct order.

 So a child segment drills down one more level into the structure of the input value.

 #### Examples